ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 f(*args, **kwargs):
 ```

-And in Python, they can make functions difficult to understand how they should be used, given there's no need for types.
+And this can also be evident in Python, since they can make functions difficult to understand how they should be used, given there's no need for types.

 ------
 ```python